jpiolho/Q2EMultiplayerPlus/README.md

 2. Add the Quake 2 Enhanced exe into Reloaded-II
 3. Enable "Auto-Inject" for Quake 2 in Reloaded-II.
 You can find it under Edit Application -> Advanced Tools & Options
 4. [**Click here to download and install mod automatically**](https://jpiolho.github.io/QuakeReloaded/installmod.html?username=jpiolho&repo=Q2EMultiplayerPlus&file=Q2EMultiplayerPlus{tag}.7z&latestVersion=1)
+5. Make sure that "Library: Reloaded.Memory.Sigscan for Reloaded II" is installed.
+You can find it using the "Download Mods" button in Reloaded-II
-5. Run game via Steam
+6. Run game via Steam

 # FAQ
 ### How much does it increase the sliders?